 Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority To permit removal, construction, or alteration of garden beds, hard landscaping, and planting to implement the Plan of Management [subject to notification and approval or standard exemptions].
 To permit maintenance of any building, monument, or work on the site.
 To permit general horticultural maintenance and arboricultural management.
 To permit removal of dead or dangerous trees and replacement [subject to compliance with this Plan of Management].
 A5 Following listing on the State Heritage Register, approval is required to make any changes unless an exemption applies under the Heritage Act 1977.
 Certain activities and works are exempt from approval however, the activities and works must have little to no impact on the item's heritage significance and support its management.
 From 1 December 2020, new standard exemptions apply so that some works will be exempt from approval without notification to Heritage NSW.
 For further guidance on standard exemptions see NSW Government website: www.heritage.nsw.gov.au/permits-and-assessments/ standard-exemptions/ Compliance with State heritage listing requirements, Council policies, core objectives and this Plan of Management.
-Ongoing Leases or licences: To provide express authorisation for appropriate leases or licences.
+Ongoing Leases, licences or other estates: To provide express authorisation for appropriate lease, licences or other estates.
 To ensure consistency with relevant legislation affecting uses and activities.
-To permit the granting of leases or licences which are consistent with relevant legislation, Crown reserve purpose community land categories and core objectives.
-A6 This Plan of Management expressly authorises the granting of leases or licences over the community land for the purposes of providing goods, services and facilities, and the carrying out of activities appropriate to current and future needs within the local community and of the wider public in relation to any of the following: • Public recreation, social and educational activities • The physical, cultural, social, and intellectual welfare or development of persons • Only if the purpose for which it is granted is consistent with the park's State heritage listing, Crown reserve purpose: 'Public Recreation' and assigned categories and core objectives.
-Leases or licences granted in accordance with relevant legislation, State heritage listing and this Plan of Management.
+To permit the granting of leases, licences or other estates which are consistent with relevant legislation, Crown reserve purpose community land categories and core objectives.
+A6 This Plan of Management expressly authorises the granting of leases, licences or other estates over the community land for the purposes of providing goods, services and facilities, and the carrying out of activities appropriate to current and future needs within the local community and of the wider public in relation to any of the following: Public recreation, social and educational activities The physical, cultural, social, and intellectual welfare or development of persons Only if the purpose for which it is granted is consistent with the park's State heritage listing, Crown reserve purpose: 'Public Recreation' and assigned categories and core objectives.
+Lease, licence or other estates granted in accordance with relevant legislation, State heritage listing and this Plan of Management.
 Assess against Council policies, principles and permitted uses consistent with community land categories and core objectives.
 Ongoing

-Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Core objectives: and guidelines for assessing development, land uses, activities, leases, lic s park (36G), sportsground (36F) and an area of cultural significance (36 te.
-Leases or licences (continued): To provide express authorisation for appropriate leases or licences.
-To permit the granting of leases or licences which are consistent with relevant legislation, Crown reserve purpose, community land categories and core objectives.
-A7 This Plan of Management expressly authorises the granting of a lease or licence for the following: • Use of the CWA cottage for community purposes such as baby health clinic, craft and sewing activities. • Adaptive re-use/ extension of CWA cottage as a café/ refreshment kiosk and/ or visitor centre including proposed outdoor area with decking, tables/ seating, and improved accessibility [FIGURE 7]. • Tennis courts and associated facilities. • Sporting fields and associated facilities • Mobile/or 'pop-up' kiosk or café, including seating (up to 15 people) and picnic area, subject to investigation and leasing of CWA cottage.
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Core objectives: and guidelines for assessing development, land uses, activities, leases, lic s park (36G), sportsground (36F) and an area of cultural significance (36 es.
+Leases, licences or other estates(continued): To provide express authorisation for appropriate leases, licences or other estates.
+To permit the granting of lease, licences or other estates which are consistent with relevant legislation, Crown reserve purpose, community land categories and core objectives. Α7 This Plan of Management expressly authorises the granting of a lease, licence or other estates for the following: Use of the CWA cottage for community purposes such as baby health clinic, craft and sewing activities.
+Adaptive re-use/ extension of CWA cottage as a café/ refreshment kiosk and/ or visitor centre including proposed outdoor area with decking, tables/ seating, and improved accessibility [FIGURE 7].
+Tennis courts and associated facilities.
+Sporting fields and associated facilities Mobile/or 'pop-up' kiosk or café, including seating (up to 15 people) and picnic area, subject to investigation and leasing of CWA cottage.
 Leases or licences granted in accordance with relevant legislation, Council policies, State heritage listing and this Plan of Management.
 Medium